Nafru/OBS-Camera-Slider/hardware/BOM.md

 |Shrink Tube|cover on wire connections and resistor|

 ## Camerea Slider Assembly

+This is the X axis assembly build.
+For a second axis the double wide gantry is required to attach the second axis.

 |Designator|Description|Manufacturer|Part Number|Quantity|Unit of Measure|Supplier|
 |---|---|---|---|---|---|---|
 |CAMSLIDER|C-Beam Tension XL Linear Actuator Bundle|OpenBuilds|3045-Bundle|1|EA|Makerparts.ca|